 - Include relevant and easy to find disclaimers when testimonials and endorsements imply that results are typical

-- Provide users with accurate information about the risks associated with their offering.
+- Provide users with accurate information about the risks associated with their product.
 For example, if a site promotes health care products, side effects and risks associated with the product, if any, should be clearly disclosed.

 - Promote acceptable business models